Skip to content

 We thank the Uganda Conservation Foundation (UCF), Dr. Richard LAMPREY, and once again Alexandre Delplanque for the use of their wildlife detection model, developed in 2022 using data collected during the photographic survey.
 This model was trained on oblique aerial images of the Queen Elizabeth Protected Area (Uganda), acquired in September 2018, with the aerial survey funded by UCF.

-Special thanks to Howard FREDERICK, Conservation Biologist, expert in aerial surveys, Research Associate, Tanzania Wildlife Research Institute, PhD candidate at Groningen University, for his technical support.
+Thanks to Howard FREDERICK, Conservation Biologist, expert in aerial surveys, Research Associate, Tanzania Wildlife Research Institute, PhD candidate at Groningen University, for his technical support.

 Thanks to Henri PEUCH from the Abidjan Aeroclub for his valuable advice and help.